VasilisPng/FreshPC/README.md

 ## FreshPC

-This script cleans up junk files and also frees up RAM memory improving Windows performance and speed.
+This script cleans junk files to improve Windows performance and speed.

 ## SoftwareUpdater